Whowlett13/E-Commerce-Back-End/README.md

 ## Description Of Functionality:

-A command-line application that dynamically
+A command-line application that dynamically adds categories, products and tags to a database using node.js.

 ## Installation: